wnstn/winstonhearn.com/_drafts/friday-links.markdown

 [Letting Go](http://www.newyorker.com/magazine/2010/08/02/letting-go-2)

 Your death is coming.
 This is the subtext of so many essays that are intended to inspire, and it's the elephant in the corner never addressed when we talk about growing old or retiring or our golden years.
 But still, death is coming.
+Only, the modern world allows us to procrastinate facing this far longer than ever before.
+Yet, still it comes.
+My grandmother died earlier this year, and she had the privilege to do so in her home under hospice care.
+She intentionally chose not to seek out hospital care for her ailments, instead recognizing that it was her time and making the choice to be comfortable rather than accepting interventions that would extend her nearly nine decades of life by a few more days.
+This choice - to extend the quantity of days by relatively minor amounts at the sacrifice of dignity and quality of life is one multitudes of people must face each day now.
+Is our medical system able to help with this?
+Atul Gawande explored this question a few years ago in The New Yorker.

 <hr/>